claui/qualify/USAGE.md

 Note that unlike similar implementations, the `python_qualify` package does not touch `sys.path`.
 This helps prevent unwanted modules from being exposed to the global namespace.

+# Environment

+qualify supports the following environment variable:

+`QUALIFY_DEBUG`
+: If set to a non-zero value, causes qualify to enable debug-level : logging.